macCesar/purgetss-docs/docs/Commands.md

 ### CommonJS module
 You can use the `--module` flag to generate a CommonJS module called `purgetss-fonts.js` in `./app/lib/`.

-To avoid any conflicts with other icon libraries that you may use, **PurgeTSS will keep each icon prefix**.
+To avoid conflicts with other icon libraries that you may be using, **PurgeTSS will keep each icon prefix**.

 ```bash
 > purgetss build-fonts --module